epsylon3/odbgscript/doc/ReadMe.txt

   MRU FROM Main Menu is static, so updated only on OllyDbg Restart

 1.55.1 (14 May 2007)
++ Added HISTORY command to enable/disable value History (run faster)
-+ Added BEGINSEARCH and ENDSEARCH to optimize "find commands" x BPHWS second parameter is now optional (default "x")
++ Added BEGINSEARCH and ENDSEARCH to optimize "find commands"
 + Added GCI Command to Get info on disasm command
 + Added GRO Command Get Relative Offset ("procedure+offset")
 + Added TAB key to Step in Script (S key could "assemble" if ASM window get focus)
-+ Added PAUSE key (everywhere) to Pause Script on next command when Application is Running
++ Added PAUSE key (everywhere) to Pause Script on next command when Application is Running x BPHWS second parameter is now optional (default "x")
-* EXEC/END dword variables fixed
+* EXEC/END hex dword variables with letter as first char fixed
 * label script position fixed
 * negative values crash fixed
 * eip could now be affected without problems
-* Resume on Breakpoint fixed (SPACE)
+* Resume on Script breakpoint fixed (SPACE)

 Note: GAPI function could be deleted, hnhu... has not finished the code